piomar123/GoHeishaMon/README.md

 "Side" in the flash).

-Even the GoHeishaMon is on other side you can't just change the site in orginal software to GoHeishaMon without acces to console.
+Even the GoHeishaMon is on other side you can't just change the site in orginal software to GoHeishaMon without access to console.
 You have to install GoHeishaMon again.

 ## WiFi configuration